 In my personal experience, it really depends on the particular design and operation of the one you’ve bought.
 Some are messier than others when it comes to how easy they are to spill and if they produce random water droplets that can fall on your furniture.

 Use water-safe surfaces or protective material

 As not everyone has a water-resistant table to use, find an item that’s water-resistant to cover the area around your diffuser.
-Pick one that’s large enough to cover the area around it by about 1/2 feet to 1 foot in size as a rule.
+Pick one that’s large enough to cover the area around it by about 1/2 foot to 1 foot in size as a rule.

 Yes, you can use a diffuser on the floor if you need to.
 They’ll still work well but not nearly as efficiently for filling your room with scent, so I would recommend against it.

 If at all possible raise them above the floor as I recommended above.

 Either way, don’t use them on the carpet.
 Carpet is notorious for allowing water to become trapped and build up over time, potentially leading to more problems.